PluribusDigital/pluribusdigital-com/content/join/benefits.md

 * Pluribus Digital reimburses costs for company-approved training, education courses and Pluribus Digital industry conferences.
 * Pluribus encourages employees to obtain technical certifications and will assist in covering incurred costs.

-### Corporate Sponsored Virginia 529 Plan

-* Pluribus Digital offers a corporate sponsored Virginia 529 plan.
-529 plans provide everyone, regardless of income, a tax-advantaged education savings vehicle that allows for substantial contributions and considerable flexibility.
-* You set aside money in the 529 plan with after-tax dollars, but anything it earns is tax free as long as it is used for qualifying education expenses.
-* Because of the corporate sponsorship, you never pay a sales commission and benefit from funds with low operating expenses.